beamyyl/beamwm/README.md

 ```bash
 services.displayManager.sessionPackages = [ (pkgs.callPackage /home/USER/beamwm/beamwm.nix {}) ];
 ```
-!
-Replace 'USER' with your username and change the path to yours !
+**!
+Replace 'USER' with your username and change the path to yours !**

-Then build by:
+Then build by running:
 ```bash
 sudo nixos-rebuild switch
 ```